top of page

 In May of 2016, Coach Rick teamed up with Pete and Donna Carpentier and created a place for our new local facility where athletes can come to practice on safe equipment with experienced coaching.
 We purchased a used USC pit from Coach Eric Morell (Vault House, High Point).
 Coach Rick engineered our new portable runway system, which was partially manufactured by Velocity Track Systems and finished by Coach Rick and our athletes.
 Sadly Rick's dad passed away in June, 2016.
 We dedicated this facility and the state-of-the-art runway in Paul Richard's honor.
 We know he would be thrilled!

-Bridgewater-Raritan East High School had the luxury of a volunteer coach, Paul Richard, who tutored Bill Lange and Eric Richard, who came to be known as the Flying Circus.
-Lange cleared 16 feet, 6 inches in 1980, still the state record.
-Eric Richard went 16'1" (4.91m) in 1981 and captured the gold medal at the Golden West Invitational.
+Bridgewater-Raritan East High School had the luxury of a volunteer coach, Paul Richard, who trained Bill "Billy" Lange and Eric Richard; they came to be known as the Flying Circus.

 NEW JERSEY OUTDOOR ALL-TIME POLE VAULT LIST, 16-1 Eric Richard, Bridgewater East